akashD7892/weather-app/README.md

-Click on the link provided in ABOUT <br/>
+1.Click on the link provided in ABOUT <br/>
-In the search box type the place name as Delhi, New York, Mirzapur etc .
+2.In the search box type the place name as Delhi, New York, Mirzapur etc .
 <img src="https://drive.google.com/file/d/1s3KJqg3MrPLN2XTLeNh79aL0O7guezoy/view?usp=drivesdk" alt="sorry"/>